 Legacy's team of outstanding specialists will work together to evaluate your case and develop a personalized treatment plan for you.
 At Legacy we understand that you have a life, not just a diagnosis.

-Legacy ranks among the nation's top cancer programs and has received multiple quality awards including the Outstanding Achievement Award from the American College of Surgeons' Commission (ACS) on Cancer.
-The ACS ranks Legacy's cancer program as one of the best in the nation.
+The American College of Surgeons Commission on Cancer ranks Legacy's cancer program as one of the best in the nation.

 You're not alone